-Analyzing Policy and Related Work for English Language Learners
+Analyzing Policy and Related Work for English Learners

-AIR recently reviewed the approved Elementary and Secondary Education Act (ESEA) flexibility plans to identify policies and practices relevant to ELLs, provided considerations based on our knowledge of research for the implementation of proposed reforms and described exemplary state and district practices.
+AIR recently reviewed the approved Elementary and Secondary Education Act (ESEA) flexibility plans to identify policies and practices relevant to English Learners (ELs), provided considerations based on our knowledge of research for the implementation of proposed reforms and described exemplary state and district practices.

 National Clearinghouse for English Language Acquisition (NCELA)

-Synergy Enterprises, Inc. contracted with staff from the Center for ELLs at AIR to provide content expertise and support as subcontractors on the National Clearinghouse for English Language Acquisition (NCELA).
-ELL staff will be supporting NCELA with such tasks as policy briefs and literature reviews focused on ELL issues.
+Synergy Enterprises, Inc. contracted with staff from the Center for ELs at AIR to provide content expertise and support as subcontractors on the National Clearinghouse for English Language Acquisition (NCELA).
+Center staff will be supporting NCELA with such tasks as policy briefs and literature reviews focused on EL issues.

 Quality of English Language Proficiency Assessments